EEOC: Sexual Harassment Cases and Results

 One caveat to proactive status is the fact that several lawsuits involving allegations of sexual harassment in churches and other non-profits in Ohio have been settled out of court with the agreement that none of the parties discuss the case or the settlement moneys and amounts.
 It is difficult to determine whether these organizations have instituted more effective programs of sexual harassment prevention and address.

-In 2006, a 6-year-old first grader and Brockton boy touched a girl in his class.
+In 2006, a 6-year-old first grader from the town of Brockton, Massachusetts, touched a girl in his class.
 This propelled chaos into a city bill for $50,000 in legal fees and about $250,000 in city insurance payouts (Reference: enterprisenews.com/news/cops_and_courts ).

-The boy was accused of sexual harassment of a female classmate via his touching her skin inside her trousers waistband.
+The boy was accused of sexual harassment of a female classmate via his touching her skin inside the waistband of her trousers.
 He was suspended for three days.

-The settlement included new sexual harassment training for school principals in Brockton, Massachusetts.
+The settlement included new sexual harassment training for school principals in Brockton.
 Thus, Brockton schools became more proactive after this case.

 Legal actions based on EEO violations were dismissed in this rather extreme case.